-a.
-Electronic Delivery

-ONR is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
-ONR applicants shall submit their applications online through Grants.gov.

-b.
-How to Register for Grants.gov

-i.
-Instructions: Read the instructions below about registering to apply for ONR funds.
+- (a) Electronic Delivery - ONR is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
+ONR applicants shall submit their applications online through Grants.gov. - (b) How to Register for Grants.gov - (1) Instructions: Read the instructions below about registering to apply for ONR funds.
 Applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process.
 Reviewing and assembling the required information before beginning the registration process will alleviate last-minute searches for required information.